gokulkrishh/ES6-Cheetsheets/Examples/Parameter Handling/Parameter Handling.md

 # Parameter Handling

-In ES6, handling a parameter or defining a method has become lot easier.
+In ES6, handling a parameter has become lot easier.

 ## Table of Contents